Go, Stewie, Go!: Plot

-Meanwhile, Peter begins to insult Lois about her advancing age, including her minor strands of gray hair.
+Meanwhile, Peter begins notifying Lois about her advancing age, including her minor strands of gray hair.
 This makes her extremely self-conscious, and soon Lois becomes aware of her lust for a younger man.
 After introducing her new boyfriend, Anthony, to the family, Meg goes on to make out with him on the family couch, with Lois watching over nearby.
 Jealous of her daughter's new-found love, she begins hitting on Anthony.
 Later that day, Lois sends Meg to pick up her grandfather, leaving her all alone with Anthony.
 The two then begin making out on the couch, but Meg returns to the house only a few moments later and discovers them.
 Angry at her mother for ruining her chance at having a normal boyfriend, Meg threatens Lois to lay off of him, pulling out one of her own teeth in frustration.
 Lois quickly agrees, but is still angry with Peter for continually insulting her.
 She confronts him about this, and he admits that he was actually embarrassed about his own advancing age, as well as his lack of fitness, and was only insulting Lois in order to distract her from the fact that she could be with a much better-looking man.
 He apologizes for his behavior, and Lois forgives him.